 Like most of Europe, Prussia was rocked by French Emperor Napoleon I has he stormed across the continent in the early 1800s, capturing some territories Prussia had gained during the partitions of Poland.
 Prussia cemented its status as a major European power, however, when the Congress of Vienna in 1815 returned the lands Napoleon had captured.

 Prussia also benefited from another result of the Congress of Vienna: the German Confederation.
 The loose affiliation of German-speaking city-states didn’t include Prussia, but Prussia exerted its influence over the region.
 Prussia established a trade union with the Confederation states that excluded Austria, allowing Prussia to edge out its rival to become the dominant German-speaking state in the region.

-In addition, historians recognize Prussia as the predecessor to a unified German state.
+However, historians recognize Prussia as the predecessor to a unified German state.
 Otto Von Bismarck, Prussia’s prime minister, was instrumental in Germany’s creation.
 Seeing an opportunity to expand Prussian influence (and dreaming of a unified German empire), Bismarck seized territory through wars with Denmark and Austria.
 He also declared a new alliance among Prussia and the German states, called the North German Confederation (1867–1871).

-After goading France into war (and quickly winning), Bismark negotiated a unified German Empire in 1871.
+No. After goading France into war (and quickly winning), Bismark negotiated a unified German Empire in 1871.
 Prussia remained the dominant power in the German Empire until its dissolution in 1918 after World War I.